KMacfarlaneGreen/mres_whales/src/README.md

 |
 ├── preprocessing  <- Scripts to turn raw data into clean data and features for modeling │
-├── models         <- Instructions to use trained models to make │                     predictions
+├── models         <- Instructions to train models and use trained models to make │                     predictions
 └── tests          <- Scripts for unit tests of  functions
 ```